 - Davidson County Criminal Clerk Howard Gentry has an excellent website to check on your criminal case.
 Click here to access the site.

-The Tennessee Supreme Court's order expires next week.
+The Tennessee Supreme Court's order expires on Friday, January 29, 2021.
 We will post an update when available.